Fever of Unknown Origin (FUO)

 Even if done earlier, these tests may suggest a helpful trend.

-Urinalysis, urine culture, and chest x-ray, usually already done, are repeated only if findings indicate that they should be.
+Urinalysis, urine culture, and chest radiograph, usually already done, are repeated only if findings indicate that they should be.

 Any available fluid or material from abnormal areas identified during the evaluation is cultured (eg, for bacteria, mycobacteria, fungi, viruses, or specific fastidious bacteria as indicated).
-Organism-specific tests, such as polymerase chain reaction assay and serologic titers (acute and convalescent), are helpful mainly when guided by clinical suspicion, not done in a shotgun approach.
+Organism-specific tests, such as polymerase chain reaction assay and serologic titers (acute and convalescent), are helpful mainly when guided by clinical suspicion and not done indiscriminately.

 Serologic tests, such as antinuclear antibody (ANA) and rheumatoid factor (RF), are done to screen for rheumatologic disorders.